 Dear friends and family,

-If you survived reading this novel, thank you!
-You get a gold star!
-We hope that each of you will have a very merry Christmas and a wonderfully blessed 2016!
+Thanks for reading about our year.
+We hope that each of you will have a very merry Christmas and a wonderfully blessed 2017!

 Josh, Kyla, Nathan, Katie, and Josie